JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7988 days**.

-And here is a just a random fact -  **About 10% of the 100,000 thunderstorms that occur in the USA every year are classified as severe.**.
+And here is a just a random fact -  **Archeologists report that cannabis was most likely the first plant cultivated by humans.
+Cannabis was used for linen, paper, and garments**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)